Determination of Magnetic Symmetries by Convergent Beam Electron Diffraction: Electron diffraction at electric and magnetic potentials

 where $Z$ denotes the $z$-ordering directive in analogy to Dyson's time-ordering directive and $\hat{K}(z,z_{0})$ is the $z$-evolution operator (or propagator) corresponding to the time-evolution operator.
 The intensity $I(\boldsymbol{k}_{\bot})$ recorded in a CBED pattern is obtained by applying the propagator to the wave function, i.e., the convergent probe beam, in reciprocal space,

 In full analogy to time evolution, the $z$ evolution is unitary, conserving the norm of the wave function along $z$, because the Hamiltonian $H_{\bot}$ is hermitian.
 Moreover, any in-plane symmetries (rotations, mirror reflections, and translations in the $xy$ plane) leave the propagator invariant because the corresponding unitary symmetry transformations $\hat{T}_{\bot}$ commute with the Hamiltonian $\hat{H}_{\bot}$ and hence with the propagator, $[\hat{T}_{\bot},\hat{K}] = 0$.
 Translational symmetries correspond to phase factors in reciprocal space, which are not directly visible as diffraction symmetries but instead lead to absences of diffraction peaks.
-Hence, only in-plane rotation and mirror symmetries, i.e., the in-plane point group symmetry of the slab, translate to symmetries of the CBED pattern.
+Hence, only in-plane rotation and mirror symmetries, i.e., the in-plane point-group symmetry of the slab, translate to symmetries of the CBED pattern, provided that the initial probe wave function also has these symmetries.
+Rotational and mirror symmetries are present for a circularly symmetric converged electron beam used in CBED experiments.
+To match these beam symmetries with the point group symmetries of the sample (i.e., to align the beam propagation axis with the high-symmetry crystallographic axis of the sample), the beam direction has to be carefully adjusted in the experiment.
+Here, the beam position (center of mass of the beam) within a unit cell, i.e., whether it strictly coincides with a high-symmetry axis or not, is typically irrelevant if the size of the convergent illumination spans several unit cells.

 Another notable analogy between the two-dimensional time-dependent and the paraxial $z$-dependent Schr\"o\-din\-ger equations concerns the reversal of the propagation parameter.
 Time reversal corresponds to an antiunitary operator consisting of complex conjugation of the scalar wave function.
 The same complex conjugation is applied to the envelope wave function under $z$ reversal, which can be shown along the same lines as for the time-dependent Schr\"odinger equation.
 Moreover, if the paraxial Hamiltonian $\hat{H}_{\bot}$ is $z$-reversal invariant, the propagator and hence the CBED pattern will remain the same after $z$ reversal of the slab if the following important condition is fulfilled: The upper and lower face of the slab need to be identical crystal planes.
 If this condition is not satisfied the crystal slab breaks $z$-reversal symmetry even if the bulk crystal has this symmetry.